corostats/corostats/README.md

 # Corostats

-The Github repo of corostats, a site which makes the [BAG](https://www.bag.admin.ch) statistics easy readable.
+The Github repo of corostats, a site which makes the [BAG](https://www.bag.admin.ch) statistics easy readable for humans.
 The [site branch](https://github.com/corostats/corostats/tree/site) contains a running site which the built assets and a generated data.
-Keep in mind that this data is not up to date.

-It is a zero dependency site and the code doesn't use any framework like vue.js or react as the project is small and the target is to keep the complexity simple.
+The data is updated every day, but the BAG publishes the weekly AKL data only on Monday.
+So what you see is always the data till the end of last week, not including the current week.

+A website with most current data can be found [here](https://corostats.github.io/corostats/).

+This project is not endorsed in any way with the BAG.

 ## Functionality
 The site works the way, that it reads the data from a generated data.json file in the assets folder.
 This file is a summary from the large data sets of the [Swiss Open Data Hub](https://opendata.swiss/en/dataset/covid-19-schweiz).
 The following resources are used for the data: